gearsdigital/enhanced-toolbar-link-dialog/README.md

 ## How to use

-After you've installed *Kirby Better Link* successfully, open a page of your choice and click the link toolbar button.
+After you've installed *Enhanced Toolbar Link Dialog* successfully, open a page of your choice and click the link toolbar button.
 Make sure the toolbar or the link button [isn't switched off](https://getkirby.com/docs/reference/panel/fields/textarea#toolbar__disabling-the-toolbar).

 After you clicked the link toolbar button, a modal window gets openend which consists two tabs: